buanet/ioBroker.docker/README.md

 It is originally made for, and tested on a Synology Disk Station 1515+ with DSM 6 and Docker-package installed.
 But it should also work on other systems with Docker installed!

-Version 4 (coming soon, at the moment still as 3.1.4beta) now supports running the Image in Docker on the following architectures: amd64, armv7hf, aarch64.
+Version 4 now supports running the Image in Docker on the following architectures: amd64, armv7hf, aarch64.
 Feel free to ask for more architectures by opening an github-issue.

 ## Important

-The new v4 (coming soon, at the moment still as 3.1.4beta) comes again with a new major node-version (node10)!
+The new v4 comes again with a new major node-version (node10)!
 If you are updating an existing Installation you have to perform some additional steps inside ioBroker!
 After upgrading your iobroker-container you have to call "reinstall.sh" for recompiling your installation for the use with node10!
 For Details see official ioBroker-documentation (http://www.iobroker.net/docu/?page_id=8323&lang=de).
 Make backup first!